 After: “Jon often peppers his speech with long and unnecessarily complicated words and phrases.”

 6. Remember Blaise Pascal's apology for sending a friend a longwinded letter: “I would have made it shorter, if I'd had the time.”
-A good writer revises, revises, and revises again, pruning unnecessary and redundant verbiage and following Rules 1, 2, 3, and 4 above.
+A good writer revises, revises, and revises again, pruning unnecessary and redundant verbiage, always following Rules 1-5 above.